MatthewMckee4/course-notes/notes/2024-2025/computing_science/professional_software_development/notes.typ

 *Review* the project in the sprint review meeting and the process in the retrospective.
 Deliver and demonstrate new version to customer. summarise completed work, identify new feature set.

-== Change Management

-*Control items* are any artifacts that a software engineer might directly edited.

-*Centralised version control system* has a single centralised repository somewhere on a server.
-Each dev has a local copy.
-Changes are pushed to the central repo.

-*Distributed version control system* has a repository on each machine.
-Each repo can be linked to other repos.

-*Commits* are saved with a hash for uniquely identifying the changes.

-*Branching* is used for maintaining multiple development lines.
-*Trunk-based development* invloves commiting to one main branch, useful for reducing merge conflicts, requires developers to make smaller changes, and provides clear visibility of project process.
-*Feature Branching* is more convenient for managing code reviews.
-*Staging branches* are used after making a commit to the main branch, some testing is done here then a push is made to the deployment branch.
-Manage branches by deleting them and squash commiting.

 == Customer Management

 *First customer meeting*: decide on rules of engagement, clarify overall goals, identify stakeholders, determine appropriate IP ownership,